antonfirsov/docs/2016/01-week4/2016-01-25-week-in-dotnet.md

 [SemanticMerge](https://www.semanticmerge.com/) solves that problem by building diffs based on a real understanding of the code.
 Instead of comparing text, it compares the parsed structure of the code.
-It already supports .NET, with JavaScript in the plans.
+It already supports .NET, and JavaScript support is planned.

 User group of the week: New York ALT.NET Software Development Group
 -------------------------------------------------------------------